lluppes/pikeypad/README.md

 3. Download the CS_Universal_App folder and open the MatrixKeypad.csproj.

-4. Update the MatrixKeypadPage.xaml.cs if you used different pins than what I listed above.
+4. Update the MatrixKeypadPage.xaml.cs (Line 28) if you used different pins than what I listed above.

 5. Deploy the project to your Pi and test it out!